 The option plans offered by the Company have been established to provide all executive officers of the Company with an opportunity to share, along with the stockholders of the Company, in the long-term performance of the Company.
 The Committee strongly believes that a goal of the compensation program should be to provide key employees who have significant responsibility for the management, growth and future success of the Company with an opportunity to increase their ownership of the Company and potentially gain financially from Company stock price increases.
 The interests of stockholders, executives and employees should thereby be closely aligned.
-Executives and employees are eligible to receive stock options generally not more often than once a year, giving them the right to purchase shares of Common Stock of the Company in the future at a price equal to fair market value at the date of grant.
+Executives and employees are eligible to receive stock options generally not more often than once a year, giving them the right to fair market value at the date of grant.
 All grants must be exercised according to the provisions of the Company's stock option plans.
 All outstanding options expire ten years from the date of grant.